 90 g milk

 4 large egg yolks

 1/2 tsp cream of tartar

 Notes: The eggs I use are about 50 g each without shells.

 For the Earl Grey Milk Tea 伯爵奶茶

 In a saucepan over low heat bring milk to a boil.
 Remove from heat.
 Empty the contents of the Earl Grey teabags and pour into the milk.
 Cover and steep for 10 minutes.
 Allow the tea to cool completely.
 Strain tea into a bowl and measure 55 grams.

 For the Cake 蛋糕

-For the yolk batter, sift together the brown rice flour and baking powder (if using) into another mixing bowl.
+For the yolk batter, sift brown rice flour into another mixing bowl.
 Mix well and make a well in the center.
 Add oil, Earl Grey milk tea, tea leaves and egg yolks to the well and whisk gently until combined.
 The mixture will thicken up on its own.